ahmadfajar/vue-mdbootstrap-docs/src/docs/components/alert.md

 :::

-### Additional content inside alerts
+## Additional content inside alerts

-`<bs-alerts>` can also contain additional HTML elements like headings and paragraphs, which will be styled with the appropriate color matching the variant.
+`<bs-alert>` can also contain additional HTML elements like headings and paragraphs, which will be styled with the appropriate color matching the variant.

 :::demo